hazelcast/hazelcast/docs/design/executors/01-executor-service-stats.md

 available by default, they can be disabled via `ScheduledExecutorConfig` or `DurableExecutorConfig`.

+**NOTE**: Durable executor service has no cancellation capability hence no stats available for it.

 ### Metrics Prefixes
 `scheduledExecutor` and `durableExecutor` prefixes are used for scheduled and durable executor services respectively.